hermeznetwork/phase2ceremony_3/README.md

-# Hermez Network Second Phase2 Trusted Setup Ceremony.
+# Hermez Network Third Phase2 Trusted Setup Ceremony.

 NOTE: The first First Phase2 ceremony was cancelled as we added the float40 precission to the system and this implies a modification of the circuit.